 We are participating in a feasibility study to verify the possibility and timeline and cost to modify the Anchor Handling Tug Supply vessels (AHTS) to be able to run on Methanol.
-The initial indications from the engine manufacturer are that this might be possible in 2024 with a mix of 50% Methanol and 50% Marine Gas Oil.
+The initial indications from the engine manufacturer are that this might be possible in 2025 with a mix of 50% Methanol and 50% Marine Gas Oil.
+Project is ongoing.